shaoyuchen3213/Hutubill/README.md

 # Hutubill
 Basing on Swing and JDBC devloping a desktop application which can record the monthly bill and analysis.

+The Project can allow user enter their monthly spending limit, add category, delete unused category.
+Calculating the monthly spending, connect it with mysql database.

 ![1644210386(1)](https://user-images.githubusercontent.com/35966970/152727605-0d1bbeec-4db4-42b5-9723-fee6daed73e9.png)